 If your diarrhoea continues for more than 24 hours contact your doctor for advice.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.

-If you take contraceptive pills and you have severe diarrhoea, your contraception may not protect you from pregnancy.
+If you take the combined pill or progestogen-only pill and you have severe diarrhoea, your contraception may not protect you from pregnancy.
 Check the pill packet for advice.

 A metallic taste in your mouth or a furry tongue